GRMrGecko/mirror-sync/README.md

 The secret for the s3 bucket.

 #### options
-Extra options to append to `aws s3 sync`.
+Extra options to append to `s5cmd`.

 #### Example
 ```bash